rafa-acioly/circuitpy/README.md

 ## Usage

-Implement your storage handler so the circuit breaker can store all the failures.
+First you need to choose which storage you gonna use, you can use anything as storage since it implements three methods from [`Storage` interface](https://github.com/rafa-acioly/circuitpy/blob/master/circuitpy/base.py#L5)

-> **You can use the redis lib that already have this methods**
+> **Tip: Redis lib already has this methods by default, so it's easy to use.**

 ## Using redis